crowsonkb/style-transfer-pytorch/README.md

 # style-transfer-pytorch

 An implementation of neural style transfer ([A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)) in PyTorch, supporting CPUs and Nvidia GPUs.
-It performs automatic multi-scale (coarse-to-fine) stylization for good quality output at high resolutions, as well as other quality-increasing techniques such as gradient normalization and iterate averaging.
+The algorithm has been improved from that in the literature by applying a carefully selected gradient normalization method, an alternate weighting of hierarchical representations of the styles, an improved and automatic multi-scale (coarse-to-fine) stylization scheme, and the use of multiple iterate noise reduction methods.
+It can produce high-quality high resolution stylizations, even up to print resolution if the GPU has sufficient memory.

+Improvements and other differences from the literature have been documented in the code's comments.

 ## Example outputs (click for the full-sized version)